ttlew/conversation/dialog-build.md

   Do not define a node or response condition based on the value of a context variable in the same dialog node in which you set the context variable value.
   {: tip}

 - **Entity**: The node is used when any value or synonym for the entity is recognized in the user input.
-Use the syntax `@{entity_name}`.
+Use the syntax `@entity_name`.
+For example `@city`.

   Be sure to create a peer node to handle the case where none of the entity's values or synonyms are recognized.
   {: tip}

 - **Entity value**: The node is used if the entity value is detected in the user input.
-Use the syntax `@{entity_name}:{value}`.
+Use the syntax `@entity_name:value`.
+For example: `@city:Boston`.
 Specify a defined value for the entity, not a synonym.

-  If you check for the associated entity in a peer node, be sure to place the node that checks for this particular entity value above it.
+  If you check for the presence of the entity, without specifying a particular value for it, in a peer node, be sure to place the node that checks for this particular entity value above it.
 {: tip}

 - **Intent**: The simplest condition is a single intent.
 The node is used if the user's input maps to that intent.
-Use the sytnax `#{intent-name}`.
+Use the sytnax `#intent-name`.
 For example, `#weather` checks if the intent detected in the user input is `weather`.
 If so, the node is processed.

 - **Special condition**: Conditions that are provided with the service that you can use to perform common dialog functions.